XO9A8/web3-valet/mcp-server/README.md

 1. **Manages AI Agents**: Four specialized agents with different expertise
 2. **Processes Requests**: Handles JSON-RPC 2.0 protocol for agent interactions
-3. **Interfaces with Gemini**: Uses Google's Gemini 2.0 Flash model for AI responses
+3. **Interfaces with Groq**: Uses Groq's fast AI models for responses
 4. **Provides Context**: Each agent has specialized system instructions
 5. **Returns Metadata**: Includes processing stats like tokens used and timing